elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-self-hosted-torrentio.md

 ---
-title: ElfHosted Torrentio Addon (self hosted torrentio instance) from $0.15/day
+title: ElfHosted KnightCrawler Addon (self hosted torrentio instance)
 description: This guide describes how stream from Real-Debrid using your own Elf-Hosted torrentio instance
 ---
-# How to use ElfHosted Torrentio Addon (self hosted torrentio instance)
+# How to use ElfHosted KnightCrawler Addon (self hosted torrentio instance)

 This guide illustrates how to use our ElfHosted [Torrentio][torrentio] addon to stream content from debrid providers using [Stremio](https://stremio.com), avoiding torrentio.strem.fun outages and rate-limits.

-!!! tip "New accounts get $10 credit, enough to run this stack for >2 months!"
-    Our services are subscribed to in "[ElfBuckz][elfbuckz]", our in-store account credit.
-All new users get $10 ElfBuckz upon [account creation](https://store.elfhosted.com/my-account/), in order to "kick the tyres" :red_car: before commitment.

 ## How does it work?

-* ElfHosted maintains a torrentio instance for our users' apps (*[Prowlarr][prowlarr], [Iceberg][iceberg], etc*) to use, without rate-limiting.
+* ElfHosted maintains a KnightCrawler instance for our users' apps (*[Prowlarr][prowlarr], [Iceberg][iceberg], etc*) to use, without rate-limiting.
-* This instance is publically available at ([rate-limited](https://github.com/funkypenguin/elf-infra/blob/ci/torrentio/middleware-rate-limit-torrentio.yaml)) at https://torrentio.elfhosted.com.
+* This instance is publically available at ([rate-limited](https://github.com/elfhosted/infra/blob/main/traefik-middleware/middleware-rate-limit-public-stremio-addon.yaml)) at https://knightcrawler.elfhosted.com.
 * Users can subscribe to their own instance of the addon (*still using the internal database*), with much more generous rate-limits

 The advantages of this solution are: